eudoxia0/cmacro/README.md

 # Why?

-Because a language without macros is a tool: You write application with it.
+Because a language without macros is a tool: You write applications with it.
 A language with macros is building material: You shape it and grow it *into* your application.